jaspercooper/collaborative_workflow/README.md

   - issues can be opened and closed on the online repo

-  - they are a super-convnient way to set goals and track progress
+  - they are a super-convenient way to set goals and track progress

   - you can set milestones with dates